MicrosoftDocs/query-docs/query-languages/dax/bitor-function-dax.md

 ---
 # BITOR

-Returns a bitwise 'OR' of two numbers.
+Returns a bitwise OR of two numbers.

 ## Syntax